Pegasus (spyware): Mexico

 According to the New York Times, Mexico has been "the first and most prolific user of Pegasus".
 Mexico in 2011 became the first country to purchase Pegasus, seeing it as a novel tool in the country's struggle against drug cartels.
 Mexican authorities also sought to cultivate autonomous intelligence capabilities, having hitherto been highly reliant on the United States for intelligence gathering capabilities.

 Early versions of Pegasus were used to surveil the phone of Joaquín Guzmán, known as El Chapo.
 In 2011, Mexican President Felipe Calderón reportedly called NSO to thank the company for its role in Guzmán's capture.

 Within years, authorities began to use Pegasus to target civil society (including human rights advocates, anti-corruption activists, and journalists).
 When a list of 50,000 phone numbers of potential Pegasus surveillance targets (selected by individual client governments) was leaked in 2021, a third of them were Mexican.

 President Andrés Manuel López Obrador (who took office in 2018) had pledged to halt the use of the spyware by Mexican authorities, nonetheless, reports of use and abuse of Pegasus have continued throughout his presidency (including an opposition politician).
 After federal police and intelligence agency reforms by the Obrador government, the Mexican military became the sole Pegasus user in 2019.
 The Mexican armed forces have been a prolific user of Pegasus.
 The Mexican armed forces have taken on an ever more prominent role during Obrador's presidency, and may have grown into an independent power center capable of autonomously spying on civilian detractors and critics, with the government powerless to reign in its abuses.
 The military went so far as to target Alejandro Encinas, the country's under-secretary for human rights (and a close ally of President Obrador), a prominent critic of the military who was investigating human rights abuses committed by the Mexican military at the time of the targeting, as well as other government officials involved in this inquiry.

+In 2023, an investigation concluded that journalists at the newspaper El Universal and human rights defender Raymundo Ramos was illegally surveillanced by the Mexican Armed Forces using Pegasus.
+The analysis by Citizen Lab found that Ramos’ phone was infected multiple times in connection to his reporting in July 2020.
+This incident was a manhunt where soldiers chasing several pickup trucks resulted in killing passengers who the military claimed were involved in a local criminal group.
+Ramos interviewed family members of the victims of this incident who said they were innocent and were actually kidnapped by the cartel, which led to Ramos publishing allegations that the government targeted innocent people in the manhunt.

 As of 2023, Mexico's spending on Pegasus had totaled over $60 million.